Sunday, 10 November 2019

 Be your authentic self and be told: "you're too much".

-Keep yourself to yourself and be thought of as a 'shady character'.
+Keep yourself to yourself and be thought of as a 'strange character'.

 Where the hell is the win?!?

 Neglect work to stand with the gossips (pretending to be about their noise) just so you're not regarded as one who thinks they're 'too nice' to mingle with such people and be called "difficult" by your superiors.
-Choose to focus on work (because you genuinely want to progress) instead of joining the gossip crew and they will call you "ignorant".
+Choose to focus on work (because you genuinely want to progress) instead of joining the gossip crew and they will call you "over confident" (as though that's a bad thing when displayed without an ounce of arrogance or ignorance).

-You are the Black Elephant in the room.
-They invite you in based on tokenism and make it abundantly clear that, not only do they not really want you there, when it suits them, they can and will discard you usually over a fabricated allegation that everybody else will believe because black is the colour of guilt.
+You are the Black or Brown Elephant in the room.
+They invite you in based on tokenism and make it abundantly clear that, not only do they not really want you there, when it suits them, they can and will discard you usually over a fabricated allegation that everybody else will believe because Black/Brown is the colour of guilt.

 Assert yourself and be called "a bully".